tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 ;; MSG SIZE  rcvd: 223
 ```

-Remember to exit from the kubectl exec of the customer pod by typing `exit`.
+Exit the customer pod.

 ```
 exit
 ```

-### 4.2.4.
-Create a network policy to the rest of the sample application
+### Create a network policy to the rest of the sample application

 We've now defined a default deny across all of the cluster, plus allowed DNS queries to kube-dns (CoreDNS).
 We also defined a specific policy for the `database` in section 4.2.
 But we haven't yet defined policies for the `customer` or `summary` pods.